 Impact on Alcoholic Beverage Licensing

 The Florida Division of Alcoholic Beverages and Tobacco (the “ABT”) principally enforces the state’s Three Tier System–against both direct and indirect violations–through the licensing of alcoholic beverage industry members.
 A business cannot be engaged in making, distributing or selling alcoholic beverages in Florida without the right ABT-issued license, and the ABT will not issue a license that allows a direct or indirect violation of the Three Tier System.

-Before applying for an alcoholic beverage license in Florida, each applicant must take great care to identify all of the Related Parties of the applicant.
-How to identify the applicant’s Related Parties is covered in Part 2 of this series: Identifying the Related Parties of a Florida License Applicant.
-Once all of the Related Parties are identified, the applicant must confirm that each Related Party is qualified for purposes of beverage licensing.
-The qualification of an applicant’s Related Parties is covered in Part 3 of this series: Qualification of Related Parties for Florida Alcoholic Beverage Licenses.
+Before applying for an alcoholic beverage license in Florida, each applicant must take great care to identify all of the Interested Parties of the applicant.
+How to identify the applicant’s Interested Parties is covered in Part 2 of this series: Identifying the Interested Parties of a Florida License Applicant.
+Once all of the Interested Parties are identified, the applicant must confirm that each Interested Party is qualified for purposes of beverage licensing.
+Lastly, additional qualifications for an applicant’s Related Parties are covered in Part 3 of this series: Qualification of Related Parties for Florida Alcoholic Beverage Licenses.

 Do you have questions about Florida’s Three Tier System.
 We’d love to discuss it with you.
 Contact us at firstname.lastname@example.org to schedule a 15-minute introductory call at no charge.